metacpan/metacpan-cpan-extracted/distros/N/Net-Statsd-Lite/README.md

 - Multiple metrics can be sent in a single UDP packet.
 - It supports the meter and histogram metric types.
+- It can extended to support extensions such as tagging.

 Note that the specification requires the measured values to be integers no larger than 64-bits, but ideally 53-bits.